Most of us are familiar with the term “hoarding”, but what exactly is it?

 - A sense of isolation

-Clinically, serious hoarding is classified as a mental disorder related to Obsessive Compulsive Disorder (OCD).
+Clinically, serious hoarding is classified as a mental disorder related to Obsessive-Compulsive Disorder (OCD).
 If you feel that you have a real hoarding problem and are crippled by it mentally and psychologically, seek a specialist.
-On the other hand, if you think that you’ve accumulated so much stuff in your place and do not feel intense loss about throwing them away, or you just think about the work you have to do in order to de-clutter, you can get rid of the unnecessary things by following these tips:
+On the other hand, if you think that you’ve accumulated so much stuff in your place and do not feel an intense loss about throwing them away, or you just think about the work you have to do to de-clutter, you can get rid of the unnecessary things by following these tips:

 - Isolate!
 Place objects with no pressing need inside a box, and when a month passes and you forget about them, you might as well discard them.
 This helps if you can’t decide if you want to keep something or not.